silbermm/crds-angular/crossroads.net/README.md

 The client facing website for crossroads church.

 ###Configuration
-By default webpack inserts `http://localhost:49380` every it finds `__API_ENDPOINT__` in the javascript.
+By default webpack inserts `http://localhost:49380` everywhere it finds `__API_ENDPOINT__` in the javascript.
 This can be changed by creating and setting an environment variable called API_ENDPOINT.

 For windows users:
 ``` set API_ENDPOINT = http://some-other-url/path-to-api/ ```